cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ETALONNAGE CIBLES TERRESTRES IRT-EN.md

 # Context

-CS Group responsabilities for Calibration methods on terrestrial targets in thermal infrared - Applicability to TRISHNA are as follows:
+CS Group responsabilities for Calibration methods on terrestrial targets in thermal infrared - Applicability in Trishna are as follows:
 * Bibliographic research, synthesis

 The features are as follows:
-* **Identification of IRT sensor calibration methods and applicability analysis to TRISHNA :**
+* **Identification of IRT sensor calibration methods and applicability analysis in Trishna :**
-*     TIRS / Landsat-8 (marine targets with buoys, instrumented terrestrial sites, inter-calibration),
+*     Shots / Landsat-8 (sea targets with buoys, instrumented terrestrial sites, inter-business),
-*     ECOSTRESS, ASTER/TIR (instrumented terrestrial sites),
+*     Ecostress, aster/shooting (instrumented terrestrial sites),
-*     MODIS Airborne Simulator (field measurement campaigns).
+*     Modis Airborne Simulator (field measurement campaigns).
-	**Identification of data networks used for absolute calibration in VIS-SWIR and IRT.**
+	**Identification of data networks used for absolute calibration in the screw-swir and IRT.**
-	**Identification of inter-sensor calibration methods (SNO, SIC, DDM methods).**
+	**Identification of inter-capsal calibration methods (SNO, SIC, DDM methods).**
-	**Identification of the impact of BRDF in IRT and correction procedures.**
+	**Identification of the impact of BRDF in IRT and correction approaches.**

 # Project implementation

 The project objectives are as follows:
-* Bibliographic review of absolute calibration methods on terrestrial targets in the IRT with a view to applicability to TRISHNA
+* Bibliographic review of absolute calibration methods on terrestrial targets in IRT for applicability to Trishna
-* Bibliographic review of the different BRDF models in IRT (with a view to correcting the directional effects of the surface)
+* Bibliographic review of the different models of BRDF in the IRT (for a correction of the directional effects of the surface)

 The processes for carrying out the project are:
 * Bibliography, study, regular meetings